-The complete shearlet transform is the combination of (\ref{eq:discreteHorizontalTrans}) to (\ref{eq:discreteLowTrans}).
+The complete shearlet transform is the combination of \eqref{eq:discreteHorizontalTrans} to \eqref{eq:discreteLowTrans}.
 We summarize \begin{small} \end{small}

-\subsection{A discrete shearlet frame}
+\subsection{A Discrete Shearlet Frame}

-In view of the inverse shearlet transform we prove that our discrete shearlets constitute a Parseval frame of the finite Euclidean space $L_2(\mathcal{I})$.
-Recall that for a Hilbert space $\mathcal{H}$ a sequence $\{u_j:j\in\mathcal{J}\}$ is a \emph{frame} if and only if constants $0 < A\leq B <\infty$ exists such that
+In view of the inverse shearlet transform we prove that our discrete shearlets constitute a Parseval frame of the finite Euclidean space $L_2(\cG)$.
+Recall that for a Hilbert space $\cH$ a sequence $\{u_i : i\in\cI \}$ is a \emph{frame} if and only if there exist constants $0 < A\leq B <\infty$ such that

 The frame is called \emph{tight} if $A=B$ and a \emph{Parseval} frame if $A = B = 1$.
 Thus, for Parseval frames we have that

 which is equivalent to the reconstruction formula